 Worldwide travel insurance

 When taking out a travel insurance policy you will have to select whether you would like to be covered for European or Worldwide travel.
 Worldwide travel insurance covers you for countries outside of Europe (some countries such as Egypt may be covered under European policies, check with the travel insurance provider to be sure).
 There are two types of Worldwide travel insurance, one with cover for the USA, Canada and the Caribbean and one without.
 Worldwide travel insurance that covers the USA, Canada and the Caribbean is usually more expensive than a policy that doesn't because of the increased healthcare costs in those countries.
 You need to check your policy documents carefully when taking out travel insurance to ensure you are covered for each country you are travelling to.

 When choosing travel insurance you will need to also select the destination for your policy.
 European travel insurance covers you for trips within Europe and some insurers also offer cover for countries outside of Europe, such as Egypt.
 This does however vary between providers, so check your policy documents carefully.

 Single trip travel insurance

 Single trip travel insurance insures you for one trip for a set period of time.
 How long you are insured for will vary depending on the travel insurance provider, however, it is usually around 31 days.
-It is possible to get cover for longer, for example, AXA's Gold cover can insure a trip for up to 120 days.
+It is possible to get cover for longer, for example, LV='s single trip insurance covers those under 65 for a trip for up to 366 days.
 Single trip travel insurance policies tend to be a cheaper option however it may be more cost-effective to buy an annual trip travel insurance policy, particularly if you are going away multiple times in a 12 month period.